Updated Apr 22, 2026

-Retention concerns rarely begin when continuation figures arrive.
-By then, students have usually been living with weaker connection, uncertain support, or a sense that university is becoming harder to stay part of.
-That is why Lan Thi Nguyen, Matthew McDonald, Thao Thi Thu Nguyen, Carmel Foley, Rebecca Kechen Dong and Simon Darcy's Journal of Further and Higher Education paper, "The implications of sense of belonging for student retention in higher education: a systematic literature review and research agenda", matters for UK universities using student voice to understand who is connecting, who is drifting, and which students are most at risk of leaving.
+Retention work usually starts too late.
+By the time continuation figures arrive, many students have already spent weeks or months feeling less connected, less supported, or less sure they belong.
+That is why Lan Thi Nguyen, Matthew McDonald, Thao Thi Thu Nguyen, Carmel Foley, Rebecca Kechen Dong and Simon Darcy's Journal of Further and Higher Education paper, "The implications of sense of belonging for student retention in higher education: a systematic literature review and research agenda", matters for UK universities using student voice to understand who is connecting, who is drifting, and which students may be at greatest risk of leaving.

-Belonging now sits close to the centre of higher education retention work.
-Universities link it to continuation, engagement, wellbeing, and student success, yet they do not always use the term precisely.
-In practice, belonging can mean peer connection, academic fit, institutional recognition, confidence in navigating systems, or some blend of all four.
-That ambiguity matters because retention strategies can become vague very quickly when the evidence base is vague too.
+Belonging now sits near the centre of higher education retention work.
+Universities link it to continuation, engagement, wellbeing, and student success, yet they do not always define it precisely.
+In practice, belonging can mean peer connection, academic fit, institutional recognition, confidence in navigating systems, or some blend of all four, which echoes recent work on what new students need to feel they belong and stay well.
+That ambiguity matters because retention strategies become vague when the evidence base is vague too.

-Nguyen and colleagues set out to clarify that problem through a systematic literature review of 66 original empirical studies on belonging and student retention in higher education.
-Their question is straightforward and useful for UK Student Experience, Planning, and Market Insights teams: what does the research actually tell us about how belonging relates to retention, and what kind of evidence is still missing if universities want to act on it well?
+Nguyen and colleagues tackle that problem through a systematic literature review of 66 original empirical studies on belonging and student retention in higher education.
+Their question is straightforward and useful for UK Student Experience, Planning, and Market Insights teams: what does the research actually show about how belonging relates to retention, and what evidence is still missing if universities want to act on it well?

-The first finding is not that the literature ignores belonging, but that it uses it unevenly.
+The first finding is that the literature does not ignore belonging, but uses it unevenly.
 The review identifies a substantial body of work linking belonging to student retention, yet the field remains conceptually scattered.
 Studies ask related questions, but they often define belonging differently, measure it differently, and connect it to retention through different lenses.
-For institutions, that is a practical warning.
-A term that appears everywhere in strategy can still be doing too much work with too little consistency.
+For institutions, that is a practical warning: a term that appears throughout strategy can still carry too many meanings to guide action well.

 The authors describe a "fragmented state of knowledge on the role of belonging in student retention".
 That matters because fragmented evidence often leads to over-confident interventions.
-Universities may treat a modest shift in one belonging item as strong retention evidence when the wider literature suggests the construct is broader, more contested, and more context-dependent than that.
+Universities may treat a small shift in one belonging item as strong retention evidence, even when the wider literature suggests the construct is broader, more contested, and more context-dependent than that.

 The fourth finding is methodological, and it matters for equity work.
 Nguyen and colleagues argue that future research needs designs that capture students' subjective experiences and intersectionality more convincingly.
-In practical terms, that means universities should expect belonging to look different across mature students, commuter students, first-generation students, disabled students, and minoritised groups, not because those students are inherently less connected, but because the conditions around participation are different.
-Average results can therefore conceal the very mechanisms retention work needs to see.
+In practical terms, that means universities should expect belonging to look different across mature students, commuter students, first-generation students, disabled students, and minoritised groups, not because those students are inherently less connected, but because the conditions around participation are different, much as our review of conditional belonging for minority ethnic STEM students also shows.
+Average results can therefore hide the very mechanisms retention work needs to see.

 The review's most useful contribution is that it reframes belonging as evidence that needs interpretation, not a KPI that explains itself.
-That is a stronger position for institutions.
-It encourages teams to ask what kind of belonging they are measuring, whose experience is being captured, and how that evidence should shape retention decisions in practice.
+That is a stronger starting point for institutions.
+It pushes teams to ask what kind of belonging they are measuring, whose experience is being captured, and how that evidence should shape retention decisions in practice.

 Second, institutions should pair belonging measures with open-text prompts that explain the pattern.
 A score can show that connection is weaker for one group or at one point in the year, but it rarely shows why.
 Add prompts such as "What has made it easier or harder to feel part of your course this term?" and analyse the responses systematically.
 A defensible method such as our NSS open-text analysis methodology helps teams distinguish whether the issue is peer culture, assessment pressure, timetable friction, staff responsiveness, or something else.
-That turns retention work into a clearer operational agenda.
+That turns retention work into a clearer operational agenda, rather than a vague concern.

 Finally, retention teams should treat belonging as a cross-functional evidence problem.
 Planning teams may hold the continuation figures, student support teams may see help-seeking behaviour, and academic teams may hear the course-level concerns first.
-Belonging evidence becomes more useful when those signals are read together rather than in isolation.
+Belonging evidence becomes more useful when those signals are read together rather than in isolation, following the same logic as benchmarking and triangulating student survey evidence.
 The practical benefit is not just better reporting.
 It is faster, more targeted action for the students most likely to feel the gap first.

 Q: How can a university use this paper without launching another large survey?